acao2002/Learn-DataStructures-and-Algorithms-with-Hackerrank-Solutions/LearnAlgorithms/Sorting Algorithms/QuickSort/README.md

 # Quick Sort

-Insertion sort is a sorting algorithm that sorts an array by repeating the process of partitioning itself surrounding a pivot item
+Quick sort is a sorting algorithm that sorts an array by repeating the process of partitioning itself surrounding a pivot item

 ## Algorithm